Patient education: Heart transplantation (Beyond the Basics)

 Infections remain a significant cause of death after the first year.
 These infections are the result of a weakened immune system, and can develop from common bacteria and viruses in the community or from uncommon infections.

-Posttransplant lymphoproliferative disease (PTLD) is a type of cancer that occurs in patients who use immunosuppressive medications.
-PTLD includes non-Hodgkin lymphoma (NHL).
+Post-transplant lymphoproliferative disease (PTLD) is a type of cancer that occurs in patients who use immunosuppressive medications.
+PTLD includes non-Hodgkin lymphoma.
 Most cases of PTLD occur in the first year after transplant.
 Among patients who develop lymphoma, the overall survival rates are between 25 to 35 percent at five years.
-(See "Patient information: Diffuse large B-cell lymphoma in adults (Beyond the Basics)" and "Treatment and prevention of post-transplant lymphoproliferative disorders".)
+(See "Patient education: Diffuse large B cell lymphoma in adults (Beyond the Basics)" and "Treatment and prevention of post-transplant lymphoproliferative disorders".)

 OUTCOME AFTER REPEAT HEART TRANSPLANTATION